Nice To Meet You!

 During her graduate studies, Dr. Endy was the recipient of several research awards, including the Susan J. Zuravin scholarship for children’s behavioral health research, the University of Maryland School of Social Work dissertation award, and the University of Maryland Graduate Student Association award.
 In addition to her own research, Dr. Endy has worked with the University of Maryland’s Parenting, Infant, and Early Childhood (PIEC) team at the Institute for Innovation and Implementation evaluating Pyramid Model and Early Childhood Mental Health Consultation (ECMHC) programs throughout Maryland.
 Dr. Endy has also worked with Georgetown University analyzing ECMHC data for the state of Maryland.

-Dr. Endy lives in Baltimore, Maryand, USA with her husband and three children.
+Originally from the coast of Maine, Dr. Endy now lives in Baltimore, Maryland, USA with her husband and three children.
 She works with clients all over the US, Canada, and worldwide, thanks to the wonders of technology!